telus/tds-core/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Provide access to finalised designs in Sketch and Invision
 - [ ] Add documentation
-- [ ] Include any notes/discussion points as covered in grooming by DEV/QA regarding approach/implementation.

 ## Dev Acceptance Criteria